Plants of the Fraser Coast Region

 In the Queensland Nature Conservation Act it is classified as Least Concern.
 Under the Federal Environment Protection Biodiversity Conservation Act it is not classified.

-Reported at 34 Fraser Coast localities: Antigua, Bauple Forest, Bidwill, Boonooroo Plains, Booral, Burgowan, Burrum Heads, Craignish, Dundowran Beach, Dunmora, Glenorchy, Great Sandy Strait, K'gari, Magnolia, Maryborough, Point Vernon, Poona, River Heads, St Mary, Sunshine Acres, Takura, Talegalla Weir, Teebar, Tiaro, Tinana, Toogoom, Tuan, Tuan Forest, Urraween, Walkers Point, Walliebum, Walligan, Wondunna, Yengarie.
+Reported at 38 Fraser Coast localities: Antigua, Bauple Forest, Beelbi Creek, Bidwill, Boompa, Boonooroo Plains, Booral, Burgowan, Burrum Heads, Craignish, Duckinwilla, Dundowran Beach, Dunmora, Glenorchy, Great Sandy Strait, K'gari, Magnolia, Maryborough, Maryborough West, Point Vernon, Poona, River Heads, St Mary, Sunshine Acres, Takura, Talegalla Weir, Teebar, Tiaro, Tinana, Toogoom, Tuan, Tuan Forest, Urraween, Walkers Point, Walliebum, Walligan, Wondunna, Yengarie.

 Fraser Coast distribution based on unverified field reports.